jqno/equalsverifier/_manual/09-jpa-entities.md

 title: JPA entities
 permalink: /manual/jpa-entities/
 ---
-EqualsVerifier has some support for JPA entities.
+EqualsVerifier has support for JPA entities.

 ### Entities
 JPA entities are mutable by design.
 Since adding `.suppress(Warning.NONFINAL_FIELDS)` to each test can get cumbersome, EqualsVerifier will do this implicitly for each class marked with an `@Entity`, `@Embeddable` or `@MappedSuperclass` annotation.